Linuxfabrik/monitoring-plugins/check-plugins/atlassian-confluence-version/README.rst

 Overview
 --------

-This plugin lets you track if a Atlassian Confluence server update is available.
+This plugin lets you track if an Atlassian Confluence server update is available.
 To check for updates, this plugin uses the Atlassian RSS release feed.
 To compare against the current/installed version of Atlassian Confluence, the check has to run on the Atlassian Confluence server itself and needs access to the Atlassian Confluence installation directory.

-The check uses a sqlite database to cache its query result.

 Fact Sheet